akashsky270498/Javascript/ExpressJs.md

    Ans: The purpose of body-parser is to parse the incoming JSON request bodies and make them accessible via req.body.
 Modern expressjs uses express.json() by default.

 10. How do you implement Authentication in ExpressJs?
-    Ans: We use jwt to implement uthentication in expressjs.
+    Ans: We use jwt to implement authentication in expressjs.
     ex:
     import jwt from "jsonwebtoken";
     const token = jwt.sign({userId}, process.env.SECRET);